ssardina-research/cfond-asp/experiments/README.md

 ### Output of benchexec

 Benchexec reports stats, logs, and corresponding out files for every executed run; check [here](https://github.com/sosy-lab/benchexec/blob/main/doc/run-results.md).

-All outputs will be placed under folder `results/` and run values are stored in files `<run name>.xml.bz2`
+All output files and folders will be placed under folder `results/` in the current directory unless explicitly specified otherwise via option `-o DIRECTORY`.
+All files will have the XML experiment filename as prefixes; and run values are stored in compressed files `.xml.bz2`

 Refer below to understand how to extract state tables into CSV and HTML files and then process them via notebooks.